ophir99/socket/README.md

 # Setting up mongo db

+Create a folder in C drive with name data.
+Now in this data folder, create another folder as child with name db

-Open terminal/command prompt and run `mongod` command and then open other terminal / command prompt to run `mongo` command
+Open terminal/command prompt and run `mongod --dbpath c:\data\db` command and then open other terminal / command prompt to run `mongo` command

 ## Setting up your application